 - Deepen one’s understanding of key elements in teaching mindfulness and self-compassion practice to teens

-This 5-day intensive is intended for those who wish to teach the MFY program in an educational or clinical setting.
+This 7-day intensive is intended for those who wish to teach the MFY program in an educational, clinical, or community setting.

 The prerequisites for taking the MFY Teacher Training are: